 If you’re searching for an even greater escape from the everyday and more ways to indulge your creative passions, extend the trip to Haliburton County and explore what makes this community a true haven for artists.
 Turn up the heat during a glass blowing workshop at Artech Studios, be inspired by great artists during a trip through the Haliburton Sculpture Forest, and enjoy the views and décor at Arching Pines Bed & Breakfast.

 Wind through Hastings County and stop for a visit in Bancroft to expand your rock hounding knowledge at the Bancroft Gem & Mineral Club Mineral Museum.
 Take a detour to Maynooth, to have your creativity sparked by nature during a Brush with the North art workshop (or pick up a plein air art kit and set off to discover your own inspiring scene outside), and your taste buds delighted by craft vinegars at Hillsview Farm and Studios.
-If you’re travelling August 2-5, don’t miss the chance to experience the 55th Annual Rockhound Gemboree in Bancroft– Canada’s Largest Gem and Mineral Show.
+If you’re travelling in August, don’t miss the chance to experience the Annual Rockhound Gemboree in Bancroft– Canada’s Largest Gem and Mineral Show.